 Notice of Privacy Practices

-This Notice describes the privacy practices of Methodist Sports Medicine (the “Practice”).
+This Notice describes the privacy practices of METHODIST SPORTS MEDICINE / THE ORTHOPEDIC SPECIALISTS (The “Practice”).

 II.
 Our Privacy Obligations

-We are required by law to maintain the privacy of medical and health information about you (“Protected Health Information” or “PHI”) and to provide you with this Notice of our legal duties and privacy practices with respect to PHI.
-When we use or disclose PHI, we are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).
+We are required by law to maintain the privacy of medical health information about you (“Protected Health Information” or “PHI”), to provide you with this Notice of our legal duties and privacy practices with respect to PHI, and to notify you following a breach of your unsecured PHI.
+When we disclose PHI, we are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).

 III.
 Permissible Uses and Disclosures Without Your Written Authorization

-A. Use and Disclosure For Treatment, Payment and Health Care Operations.
+- Use and Disclosure for Treatment, Payment and Health Care Operations.
 We may use and disclose PHI, but not your “Highly Confidential Information” (defined in Section IV.
 C below), in order to treat you, obtain payment for services provided to you and conduct our “health care operations” (e.g., internal administration, quality improvement and customer service) as detailed below:

 - Treatment.
-We use and disclose PHI to provide treatment and other services to you–for example, to diagnose and treat your injury or illness.
-In addition, we may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+We use and disclose PHI to provide treatment and other services to you –for example, to diagnose and treat your injury or illness.
+In addition, we may contact you to provide appointment reminders or information about treatment alternatives or other health related benefits and services that may be of interest to you.
 We may also disclose PHI to other providers involved in your treatment.
+In some cases, the sharing of your PHI with other healthcare providers may be done electronically, including through an electronic health information exchange.

 We may also disclose PHI to your other health care providers when such PHI is required for them to treat you, receive payment for services they render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.

-D. Victims of Abuse, Neglect or Domestic Violence.
-If we reasonably believe you are a victim of abuse, neglect or domestic violence, we may disclose PHI to a governmental authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect, or domestic violence.
+- Victims of Abuse, Neglect or Domestic Violence.
+If we reasonably believe you are a victim of abuse, neglect or domestic violence, we may disclose PHI to a governmental authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect or domestic violence.

 IV.
 Use and Disclosures Requiring Your Written Authorization

-A. Use or Disclosure with Your Authorization.
+- Use or Disclosure with Your Authorization.
 For any purpose other than the ones described in Section III, we only may use or disclose PHI when (1) you give us your authorization on our authorization form (“Your Authorization”).
-For instance, you will need to execute an authorization form before we can disclose PHI to your school’s or college’s athletic director, athletic trainer, or coach, to your life insurance company, to your child’s camp or school, or to the attorney representing the other party in litigation in which you are involved.
+For instance, you will need to execute an authorization form before we can disclose PHI to your life insurance company, to your child’s camp, or to the attorney representing the other party in litigation in which you are involved.

-B. Marketing Communications.
+- Marketing Communications.
 We must also obtain your written authorization (“Your Marketing Authorization”) prior to using PHI to send you any marketing materials.
-(We can, however, provide you with marketing materials in a face-to-face encounter, without obtaining Your Marketing Authorization.
-We are also permitted to give you a promotional gift of nominal value, if we so choose, without obtaining Your Marketing Authorization.)
-In addition, we may communicate with you about products or services relating to your treatment, case management or care coordination, or alternative treatments, therapies, providers or care settings.
+(We can, however, provide you with marketing materials in a face-to-face encounter, without obtaining Your Marketing Authorization.)
+In addition, we may communication with you about products or services relating to your treatment, case management or care coordination, or alternative treatment, therapies, providers or care settings.
 We may use or disclose PHI to identify health-related services and products that may be beneficial to your health, and then contact you about the services and products.

 V. Your Individual Rights

-A. For Further Information; Complaints.
+- For Further Information; Complaints.
 If you desire further information about your privacy rights, are concerned that we have violated your privacy rights, or disagree with a decision that we made about access to PHI, you may contact our Privacy Official.
-You may also file written complaints with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services.
+You may also file written complaints with the Director at the Office for Civil Rights of the U.S. Department of Health and Human Services.
 Upon request, the Privacy Official will provide you with the correct address for the Director.
 We will not retaliate against you for filing a complaint with the Director or us.

-B. Right to Request Additional Restrictions.
-You may request restrictions on our use and disclosure of PHI (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
+- Right to Request Additional Restrictions.
+You may request restrictions on our use and disclosure of PHI (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, (3) to notify or assist in the notification of such individuals regarding your location and general condition; or (4) to your health plan for services for which you paid out-of-pocket in full, provided that such disclosure is not necessary for your treatment.
 All requests for such restrictions must be made in writing.
 Please obtain the appropriate form from the Practice.
-While we will consider all requests for additional restrictions carefully, we are not required to agree to a requested restriction.
+While we will consider all requests for additional restrictions carefully, we are not required to agree to a requested restriction, except for disclosures to your health plan for services paid out-of-pocket in full.

-D. Right to Inspect and Copy Your Health Information.
+- Right to Inspect and Copy Your Health Information.
 You may request access to your medical record file and billing records maintained by us.
 With the exception of laboratory/test results and copies of x-ray films for which oral requests may be honored, all requests for access must be made in writing.
 Please obtain the appropriate form from the Practice.
-Copies can be made at a cost of $0.25 per page.
-A summary can also be provided at a cost of $150.00 per hour for the physician’s time to dictate and process this information.
+You may obtain a copy of your PHI or a summary of you PHI, and we may impose a fee for such copy or summary.
+If we maintain PHI about you in electronic format, you have the right to a copy of your PHI in the electronic form or format you request, so long as the PHI is readily producible in that form or format.
+If it is not readily producible in the form or format you request, we will provide it to you in a reasonable alternative format.
 Under limited circumstances, we may deny your access to your records.
-Please know that if you are a parent or legal guardian of a minor, certain portions of the minor’s medical record will not be accessible to you (for example, if the child had and exercised the right to confidential treatment without parental consent, such as testing for venereal disease or treatment for substance abuse).
+Please know that if you are a parent or legal guardian of a minor, certain portions of the minor’s medical record will not accessible to you (for example, if the child had and exercised the right to confidential treatment without parental consent, such as testing for venereal disease or treatment for substance abuse).

-G. Right to Receive An Accounting of Disclosures.
-Upon written request, you may obtain an accounting of certain disclosures of PHI made by us during any period of time prior to the date of your request, provided such period does not exceed six years and does not apply to disclosures that occurred prior to April 14, 2003.
-If you request an accounting more than once during a twelve (12) month period, we will charge you $2.00 per page plus a $15.00 clerical fee.
+- Right to Receive an Accounting of Disclosures.
+Upon written request, you may obtain an accounting of certain disclosures of PHI made by us during any period of time prior to the date of your request, provided such period does not exceed six years and does not apply to disclosures that occurred prior to September 23, 2013.
+If you request an accounting more than once during a twelve (12) month period, we may impose a fee for this service.

 VI.
 Effective Date and Duration of This Notice

-B. Right to Change Terms of this Notice.
+- Right to Change Terms of the Notice.
 We may change the terms of this Notice at any time.
-If we change this Notice, we may make the new notice terms effective for all PHI that we maintain, including any information created or received prior to issuing the new notice.
-If we change this Notice, we will post the revised notice in waiting areas of the Practice [and on our Internet site at www.methodistsports.com].
+If we change this Notice, we may make the new notice terms effective for all PHI that we maintain, including any information created or received prior to issuing the new Notice.
+If we change this Notice, we will post the revised notice in the waiting areas of the Practice [and on our internet site at www.methodistsports.com/privacy].
 You may also obtain any revised notice by contacting the Privacy Official.

 VII.
 Privacy Official